-Place the herbs in teapot or bowl and cover with the boiling water.
-Steep at room temperature until the tea cools.
-Strain and discard the herbs.
-Stored in a sealed glass jar in the refrigerator, the tea will keep for 48 hours.
+First, place the herbs in teapot or bowl and cover with the boiling water.
+Secondly, steep at room temperature until the tea cools.
+After that, strain and discard the herbs.
+Store in a sealed glass jar in the refrigerator, the tea will keep for 48 hours.

 1.Borowitz SM, Cox DJ, Kovatchev B, et al. Treatment of childhood constipation by primary care physicians: efficacy and predictors of outcome.
 Pediatrics.
 Apr 2005;115(4):873-7.
 [Medline].

-This was originally published in Dynamic Living Magazine in September 2011.
+This article was published in Dynamic Living Magazine in September 2011.

 Want to become a Herbalist or Aromatherapist?
 Visit www.heartofherbs.com